Infantile esotropia: Surgery

 This debate relates to the technical anatomical difficulties of operating on the very young versus the possibility of an increased potential for binocularity associated with early surgery.
 Infants are often operated upon at the age of six to nine months of age and in some cases even earlier at three or four months of age.
 Some emphasize the importance of intervening early such as to keep the duration of the patient's abnormal visual experience to a minimum.
 Advocates of early surgery believe that those who have their surgery before the age of one are more likely to be able to use both eyes together post-operatively.

 A Dutch study (ELISSS) compared early with late surgery in a prospective, controlled, non-randomized, multicenter trial and reported that:

 Children operated early had better gross stereopsis at age six as compared to children operated late.
 They had been operated more frequently, however, and a substantial number of children in both [originally-recruited] groups had not been operated at all.

 Other studies also report better results with early surgery, notably Birch and Stager and Murray et al. but do not comment on the number of operations undertaken.
 A recent study on 38 children concluded that surgery for infantile esotropia is most likely to result in measureable stereopsis if patient age at alignment is not more than 16 months.

 Another study found that for children with infantile esotropia early surgery decreases the risk of dissociated vertical deviation developing after surgery.
+A study published 2022 concluded that quality of stereopsis and binocular vision may benefit from surgery being performed within six months of the onset of infantile esotropia.

 Aside the strabismus itself, there are other aspects or conditions that appear to improve after surgery or botulinum toxin eye alignment.
 Study outcomes have indicated that after surgery the child catches up in development of fine-motor skills (such as grasping a toy and handling a bottle) and of large-muscle skills (such as sitting, standing, and walking) in case a developmental delay was present before.
 Evidence also indicates that as of the age of six, strabismic children become less accepted by their peers, leaving them potentially exposed to social exclusion starting at this age unless their eye positioning is corrected by this time (see also: Psychosocial effects of strabismus).